2021 New Zealand National Party leadership election

-The 2021 New Zealand National Party leadership election was held on 30 November 2021 following the removal of leader Judith Collins in a vote of no confidence on 25 November 2021.
-Deputy leader Shane Reti was made interim leader until the election.
+An election was held for the position of leader of the New Zealand National Party on 30 November 2021, following the removal of leader Judith Collins in a vote of no confidence on 25 November.

 Simon Bridges was the only person to publicly announce his candidacy.
 About an hour before the National Party caucus was set to meet, he withdrew from the race and endorsed Christopher Luxon.
+Being the only candidate, Luxon was elected unopposed to the position.

 Background

 Judith Collins was elected leader of the New Zealand National Party on 14 July 2020 following the sudden resignation of Todd Muller for health reasons.
 She went on to lead the National Party to its second-worst result in the 2020 election.
 Opinion polling for National did not significantly improve in the following year and Collins' approval rating remained low.
 Instead, the ACT party made significant gains and leader David Seymour overtook Collins in preferred prime minister polling.
 This led to frequent media speculation that a leadership contest was imminent, with former leader Simon Bridges and first-term MP Christopher Luxon seen as the most likely candidates.
 A November 2021 Newshub–Reid Research poll of all voters as to their preferred National Party leader found that 40.7% favoured Bridges while 23.2% favoured Collins, with the rest unsure; of National voters, Bridges was on 41.8% and Collins on 39.9%.

 Late at night on 24 November 2021, Collins suddenly demoted Bridges and stripped him of his portfolios over a complaint about alleged comments he made to fellow National MP Jacqui Dean in 2017.
 Dean had complained at the time and Bridges had apologised.
 Collins claimed she had the unanimous support of the party's Board of Directors in her decision, a claim which was later rejected by party president Peter Goodfellow.
 She planned to hold a press conference with Dean the next morning.
 Bridges and other MPs accused Collins of using the complaint for political gain.
 On the morning of 25 November, Collins was removed as leader by a vote of no confidence during a three-hour caucus meeting.
 She had held the position for 16 months.

 Deputy leader Shane Reti was made interim leader until a leadership election was held the following week.